Trudeau’s Political Breath is Running Out

 Trudeau has long been aware of the fragility of his position.

-Aware of this critical situation, Trudeau has officially announced that he intends to remain in party leadership for the next election and continue the fight.
+With awareness of this critical situation, Trudeau has officially announced that he intends to remain in party leadership for the next election and continue the fight.

 Share This Article